AlexeyPanchenko/multimodule-app-example/README.md

 How to reuse feature module
 --------------------------------
 Just add necessary module as gradle dependency to your project and configure this feature.
+For example, see [multimodule-superapp-example](https://github.com/AlexeyPanchenko/multimodule-superapp-example).